 9:00 am – 12:30 pm

-Lama Eric provides detailed instructions for the practice of shamatha on alternating first Sundays from 9:00am to 12:30pm.
-The morning features several sessions of guided meditation, a period for questions and discussion, and a closing recitation of an aspiration prayer.
+Lama Eric provides detailed instructions for the practice of shamatha on alternating first Sundays from 9:00am to 12:30 pm.
+The morning features several sessions of guided meditation and a period for questions and discussion.
 All are welcome.

 7:00 am – 7:45 am